 Day 2 Arrowtown

-We travel a short distance to Lake Hayes where your guide will fit you out with your bike.
-From here our first cycle commences, an 8km circumnavigation of the lake.
-We travel a short distance to Lake Wakatipu and enjoy a picnic lunch with a stunning view over the lake.
+The Queenstown Cycle Trail rides begin as we travel a short distance to Lake Hayes where your guide will fit you out with your bike.
+From here our first cycle commences, a circumnavigation of Lake Hayes.
+We transfer a short distance to Lake Wakatipu and enjoy a picnic lunch with a stunning view over the lake.
 The views of the peaks surrounding Lake Wakatipu – the Remarkable Ranges, Cecil & Walter Peaks as well as Ben Lomond – are stunning and provide a wonderful backdrop to this ride.
-Our next cycle is a lovely easy grade cycle trail which sidles alongside the Frankton Arm of Lake Wakatipu to Queenstown and return (16km).
-We then continue on the lake side trail to Kelvin Heights and return to Frankton (16km).
+Our next cycle is a lovely easy grade cycle trail which sidles alongside the Frankton Arm of Lake Wakatipu to Queenstown and return.
+We then continue on the lake side trail to Kelvin Heights which features stunning views of Lake Wakatipu and the surrounding peaks.
 After the ride we finish up for the day and transfer back to Arrowtown.

 Cycle Distance: 40km